-Nearly every business or organization has a need for an access control solution.
-Whether the best choice is an advanced, automated solution or a basic system that requires credentials to enter secure areas, facilities need ways to manage and monitor access.
-Moreover, as crime rates increase and operations become more distributed, access control can be more complicated and the stakes higher, with not only security of facilities and assets at risk, but also the safety of employees, patients, or students.
+Nearly every business or organization needs an access control solution.
+Facilities need ways to manage and monitor access, whether the best choice is an advanced, automated solution or a basic system that requires credentials to enter secure areas.
+Moreover, as crime rates increase and operations become more distributed, access control can be more complicated and the stakes higher, with the security of facilities and assets at risk and the safety of employees, patients, or students.

 These factors are driving growth around the world.
-MarketsandMarkets predicts access control market will grow from $2.5 billion in 2018 to $12.1 billion by 2024, a CAGR of 8.24 percent—and Access Control as a Service is considered one of the biggest growth opportunities.
+MarketsandMarkets predicts the access control market will grow from $2.5 billion in 2018 to $12.1 billion by 2024, a CAGR of 8.24 percent – and Access Control as a Service is considered one of the biggest growth opportunities.

 Start with an Access Control Policy

 To capitalize on this opportunity by providing optimal solutions, you need a thorough understanding of each client’s operation and their needs, challenges, and goals.
 Before you suggest hardware, devices or applications, focus on developing or refining your client’s access control policy.
 Start with the basics:

 - Who: People should only be able to access what they need to do their jobs.
 Assign access based on roles – an engineer doesn’t need HR records, and an HR manager doesn’t need to use a computer where the engineer designs new products.
 Likewise, IT support doesn’t need access to everything, so limit your team’s access.

 - Where: Designate areas of basic, enhanced and high security and protect them accordingly.
 Some sites may only have a camera and card readers/door locks limiting access to other facility areas.
 Other areas may require biometric identification to enter.
 Also, address whether the client will need remote access to receive alerts from the system.